 In those situations, nursing homes, schools, and churches can be held legally responsible for the abuse, particularly when previous abuse has occurred.
 The organization may have failed to conduct background checks or maintain safe conditions, which resulted in sexual abuse.
 Sadly, there are cases where organizations recognize the abuse but fail to take any steps to correct the misconduct.

 All cases have time limits within which one must file a lawsuit, known as statutes of limitations.
 These are strict time limits that, once passed, can bar you from filing.
 Sexual abuse can be such a traumatic event that many victims repress the memory of injury, making it difficult to file a lawsuit on time.
 In Oregon, there are several different time limits that may impact the victim.
 These limits depend on various factors, such as:

 Each case carries specific nuances as to the time limit to file.
 Other factors can also be considered, such as whether a government employee or entity is involved.
-In a case such as this, the victim has around 180 days to file a Tort Claim Notice under state law and 270 days from the date of alleged abuse if the victim is a child.
+In a case such as this, the victim has up to 180 days to file a Tort Claim Notice under state law and 270 days from the date of alleged abuse if the victim is a child.

 There is also what’s known as “delayed discovery,” which allows a victim to pursue litigation within 3 years of the date that their memories of the abuse are discovered.
 An attorney with experience working within these time limits can give you the best chance for success.